Peaceful, relaxed and zen.

 Maybe, just maybe if I’m online later, I’ll tell you about it.

-Bonus: There will be a little epilogue to “Zen” for those who are on my mailing list to wrap up a few loose ends in this little story.
+Bonus: There is a short epilogue to “Zen” for those who are on my mailing list to wrap up a few loose ends in this little story.

-I’ll tell you more about that bonus installment tomorrow 🙂
+I’ll tell you more about that bonus in the next installment.

 All Rights Reserved ©2018 Marquessa Matthews.
 Graphic above created with Canva.